I – A simple guide on how to change a flat tyre in 5 easy steps.

 Unleash Your Inner Bush Mechanic

 When a tubeless 4WD tyre gives out far from the bitumen, your best bet is actually to repair the tyre as best you can.
 You can then replace it when you get back to civilised roadways.
-Make sure you travel with a tyre plug kit and an air compressor and follow these steps to get going again:

 Take a plug from your repair kit and try inserting it into the puncture, using the lubricant provided.
 If the hole is too small, you can widen it out with the auger in your kit.

 Changing Your 4WD Tyre